Open-MSS/MSS/docs/samples/plugins/navaid.rst

 Details
 ~~~~~~~
-It may be requiered to compute the waypoints in the format WPT012034,
+It may be required to compute the waypoints in the format WPT012034,
 where WPT is the NAVAID ID, 012 is the heading and 034 is the distance
 in nautical miles.
 This standard is used by several flight authorities.
 Data for the location of the NAVAID waypoints can be obtained as csv from